serpens8888/AGE/readme.md

 - agricultural engine
 - silver engine

-temporarily abandoned so I can learn how to build robust software without dealing with vulkan at the same time
+temporarily abandoned so I can learn how to build robust software without dealing with vulkan/gpu at the same time

 requres odin compiler and slang compiler